chopperfreeshabu/hcg-chaper-1/README.md

 # hcg-chaper-1
-this is repo of my hcg chapter 1
+This is repository of 560651023-HCG-chapter1